- Things to Do

 Just when I thought that my dream would never be realized in Arizona, Windmill Ranch south of Flagstaff on I-17 at Exit 328 started offering exhilarating sleigh rides through the snow – in a two-horse drawn sleigh (sigh!)
 You’ll be transported – laughing all the way – to a hidden campsite in the Coconino National Forest for hot cocoa around a toasty campfire.
 And then you’ll be jingled o’er the fields back to the rustic ranch.

 Your spirits will be made bright when Arizona Nordic Village (formerly Flagstaff Nordic Center) makes snowshoeing easy peasy.
 You can rent snowshoes and explore miles of groomed trails that meander through the Ponderosa pines.
-If cross-country skiing is something you’ve always wanted to take a crack at, then rent skis, boots and poles at the Arizona Nordic Village or Mormon Lake Lodge.
+If cross-country skiing is something you’ve always wanted to take a crack at, then rent skis, boots and poles at the Arizona Nordic Village.
 Enjoy the pristine backcountry on groomed, snowy tracks that make memories and fabulous selfie ops.

 Speaking of memory-making, I can’t wait to try out the new sledding and tubing area at Flagstaff Snow Park located near the Pulliam Airport I-17 exit.
 The 15-acre area includes several tubing hills, a general snowplay area, a kiddie snow zone, food trucks and the all-so-essential fire ring. .